What Is a CRM and Does Your Cleaning Company Need One?

 - Future scheduled appointments

-The point: when a customer calls, you can pull up their profile and instantly see who they are, what work you’ve done, and what’s coming up.
-No “let me look that up and call you back.”
+The point: when a customer calls, you pull up their profile instantly.
+You see who they are, what work you’ve done, and what’s coming up.
+No callback needed.

-This is where it gets confusing.
 People use “CRM” loosely to mean different things.
-Here’s the breakdown:
+Here’s what each one does:

 Pure CRM (HubSpot, Salesforce, Pipedrive):